 As soon as you see the blue Dell logo start tapping the ‘F2’ key.

 After this BIOS will appear .
-You can only use the arrow keys of the keyboard to navigate between the options as the mouse is not functional in this mode.
+Use the arrow keys of the keyboard to navigate between the options as the mouse is sometimes not functional in this mode.

 Navigate to advanced tab and disable “Intel (R) SpeedStep ™”.